4 Ideas to Get Through Indecision

 2. Unless it is an emergency, there is no need to rush trying to figure it all out today.

-Unless it is an emergency, there is no need to rush into trying to figure it all out today.
 You can decide on the direction you want your decision to take without having all the details mapped out.
 For example, when I was deciding whether to remain in one city after my separation and divorce or return to the city where I previously lived, that period of indecision in between was paralyzing.
 Once I made the final decision to return to the city where I now live, I found it much easier to map out the plan.

 | Also Read: My 7 Reasons For Starting Over in a Small City